 - Heavy lifting and repetitive movements.
 Factory workers can suffer injuries due to lifting heavy boxes, equipment, and parts, often repeatedly during their shifts.
 In addition, repetitive movements associated with working on an assembly line can result in similar injuries.
 Back, neck, shoulder, arm, and foot injuries that develop over time and cause chronic pain and limitations in movement are common and can require a worker to be off work for months or longer.

 - Occupational diseases.
 Factory workers can be exposed to toxic chemicals, fumes, and other dangerous substances that can cause them to develop an occupational disease, such as COPD or other respiratory illnesses, or various types of cancer—often life-threatening.
 These illnesses may not develop until years or decades after a worker’s exposure.

 - Struck by and caught between objects.
 Workers can suffer crushing injuries, amputations, broken bones, traumatic brain injury, and other life-altering injuries if they are struck by heavy objects or are caught between machinery.

 How an Experienced Workers’ Compensation Attorney Can Help If You Must File a Claim After a Factory Workplace Accident

 If you are a factory worker and are injured in a workplace accident, you may be surprised to discover that your employer denies your claim for workers’ compensation benefits.
-Let the experienced workers’ compensation attorneys at Christopher J. Hudson, LLC, help you fight for the benefits you deserve.
+Let the experienced workers’ compensation attorneys at Chris Hudson & Associates, help you fight for the benefits you deserve.
 We will thoroughly investigate your accident, collect the evidence you need to prove your case, and negotiate a settlement for the benefits you are entitled to.
 Contact us online or call us directly at 888.795.6261 to schedule a free consultation.
 Learn more about your rights under Georgia workers’ compensation laws.